One pan Lemon Garlic Butter Chicken is moist and full of flavor! You can have this wonderful chicken dish on your table in less than 30 minutes!…

 - ¾ cups unsalted butter (1½ sticks) – room temperature

 - 2 teaspoons vanilla

-- 1 cup buttermilk (scant 1 cup of milk with 1 tablespoon vinegar)
+- 1 cup buttermilk (if you don't have buttermilk: scant 1 cup of milk with 1 tablespoon vinegar)

 - 2 cups fresh blueberries – mixed with 1 tablespoon of flour.

 - *This will keep the berries from sinking to the bottom of the pan while baking.

 - *Frozen berries can also be used.